mlcivilengineer/obsankipy/README.md

 ## Quick Start

 ### Try the Example
-With Anki open, run the following in a Linux / MacOS Terminal or Windows Powershell:
+With Anki open in the background, run the following in a Linux / MacOS Terminal or Windows Powershell:

 ```bash
 uv run src/obsankipy.py examples/vault/.obsankipy/config.yaml